An Extremal Reconstruction Principle under Covariance Domination: Envelope extremal minimization

-\paragraph{Remark (Role of stationarity).} The envelope extremal principle above holds without any stationarity assumption.
-Wide--sense stationarity is introduced only to obtain a diagonal (frequency--domain) representation of the covariance operators and of the associated minimizer.
-No part of the extremal identity
+\paragraph{Remark (Stationarity and robust spectral uncertainty).} The extremal principle itself does not require stationarity.
+Wide--sense stationarity is introduced only to obtain a diagonal frequency--domain representation of the covariance operators and of the associated minimizer.